SamuelBrand1/RenewalExamples/RenewalBirch/README.md

 The example here is a simplified [EpiNow2](https://epiforecasts.io/EpiNow2/)-style renewal model where I've attempted to redirect the `EpiNow2` data processing front and plotting back around a call to a `birch` program which does the SMC inference; essentially, this aims to slot `birch` into the slot where
 `stan` lives.
-The point is to exercise Birch's SMC machinery: the alive particle filter, delayed sampling, and Murray's lazy object-copy substrate on a realistic epi model.
+The point is to exercise Birch's SMC machinery: the alive particle filter and Murray's lazy object-copy substrate on a realistic epi model.
 I've added an `epinow_birch()` front-end that drops Birch-SMC into the compute slot but otherwise aims to reuse the other functions that `epinow()` entrypoint function uses under the hood.